 Can a 100 watt solar panel help you tap into the benefits of solar power?

-So why don't I tell you about how much these panels cost and what kind of power they produce and you can decide for yourself if a 100 Watt solar module will suit your needs?
+Why don’t I tell you about how much these panels cost, what kind of power they produce, and what they will run.
+Then you should have a better idea if a 100 Watt solar module will suit your needs?

 Before we get to those details, however, let’s take a look at where a 100W solar panel fits into the grand scheme of things in the solar panel family (we might also learn a little more about solar panels in the process).